amandotzip/submitserverglory/README.md

 # Submit Server Glory
 ## WORKS ON GRADESCOPE AND SUBMIT SERVER
-Plays ["Here Comes The Money"](https://www.youtube.com/watch?v=HMuYfScGpbE) when all tests pass.
+Plays ["Here Comes The Money"](https://www.youtube.com/watch?v=HMuYfScGpbE) music when all tests pass.
 [This is what it looks like](https://www.youtube.com/watch?v=djO3hJHWpl4&t=15s).

 To update, please delete/remove the previous version then follow the steps below again! :)